On order preserving and order reversing mappings defined on cones of convex functions: Fully order preserving mappings on the cone of Minkowski functionals

 \begin{corollary} Suppose that $T: {\rm ph}^{p}(X)\rightarrow {\rm ph}^{p}(X)$ (resp. ${\rm ah}^{p}(X)\rightarrow {\rm ah}^{p}(X)$) is a fully order preserving mapping.
 Then there is a unique isomorphism $U: X\rightarrow X$ so that

-\end{corollary} \begin{proof} Since a lower semicontinuous convex function $f$ is positively (resp. absolutely) homogeneous of degree $p$ ($1\leq p<\infty$), if and only if it is of the form $f=k^{p}$ for some lower semicontinuous Minkowski functional (resp. seminorm) $k$ (see, for instance. \cite{Rockafellar convex analysis}),
+\end{corollary} \begin{proof} Since a l.s.c. convex function $f$ is positively (resp. absolutely) homogeneous of degree $p$ ($1\leq p<\infty$) if and only if it is of the form $f=k^{p}$ for some l.s.c.
+Minkowski functional (resp. seminorm) $k$ (see, for instance \cite{Ro}),

-defines a fully order preserving mapping $S: {\rm mink}(X)\rightarrow {\rm mink}(X)$ (resp. ${\rm semn}(X)\rightarrow {\rm semn}(X)$).
+defines a fully order preserving mapping $\varphi:{\rm mink}(X)\rightarrow {\rm mink}(X)$ (resp. ${\rm semn}(X)\rightarrow {\rm semn}(X)$).
 By Theorem \ref{representation-mink} (resp.
 Theorem \ref{representation-semi}), there is a unique isomorphism $U:X\rightarrow X$ so that